icaros7/OpenCore_Surface_Pro_4/Readme.md

 ## 1. Information
 The laest version of OpenCore that based on OpenCore 0.6.9 & [@bigsadan's hackintosh](https://github.com/bigsadan/surface-pro-4-hackintosh)

-I made this variation, because if you use macOS 11.3, you can't use older version OpenCore.
+I made this variation, because if you use macOS 11.3.x, you can't use older version OpenCore.

 You can use this bootloader for hackintosh install & daily-use

-**Please change serial number and UUID from `0`** by way of SMBIOS Generator like [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
+<span style="color:red">**Please change serial number and UUID from `0`**</span> by way of SMBIOS Generator like [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 ## 2. Tested Environment
 Successfully working following environment.

-- macOS 11.3
+- macOS 11.3.x
 - Surface Pro 4
     - i5 6300U
     - 8GB RAM